astrophil & stella

 “A gem from a past age - subtly chiselled and full of emotion ... impressively celebrated with breathtaking virtuosity!”

 astrophil & stella performs and explores the musical and emotional worlds of expression of the 16th and early 17th centuries in unique vocal and instrumental programmes.
 It combines sensitive interpretations, playful virtuosity, research into repertoire and performance practice, musical dramaturgical ideas and a love of experimentation to create innovative concert formats.
-The ensemble often combines Renaissance and early Baroque music with new compositions, interactive and multimedia elements, thus building a bridge to today's audiences.
+The ensemble often combines Renaissance and early Baroque music with new compositions, interactive and multimedia elements.

 Founded and directed by flautist Johanna Bartz 2016 in Basel, astrophil & stella performs throughout Europe.
 On the occasion of the Luther Year 2017, the ensemble was honoured as the ‘Rheinsberger Hofkapelle’ and gave concerts as ensemble in residence at the local music academy and castle.
 In 2020, astrophil & stella was selected for the ECOS Lab for innovative concert formats of the Ecos Festival Sierra Espuña (ES).
-In 2024 the ensemble recorded its first CD with Italian music from around 1600,
+In 2025 the ensemble’s first album ‘a garden of black flowers’ was released on the label Albus Fair Editions and received enthusiastically by the international press.

 “An extraordinary musical experience!”